maggie03230/cordova-imagePicker/README.md

 ## Update Content

 The plugin combines cordova-imagePicker (https://github.com/wymsee/cordova-imagePicker) and the latest version(commit a96964e7ab) of ELCImagePickerController(https://github.com/B-Sides/ELCImagePickerController) which resolves the order bug of cordova-imagePicker.
+Android part also fixed, using LinkedHashMap instead of HashMap to store the images, the order is now right.

 ## Using the plugin